Personalize selling with product rec quizzes 👉

 On the pizza question, there are three logical conditions, sending respondents to the Ending screens.
 The first two work.

-But the last condition cannot be satisfied, and will break your typeform!
+But the last condition cannot be satisfied, and will break your form!
 Why?
 Because it’s impossible for someone to have answered Cat and Dog to the question ‘Are you a cat or a dog person?’.
 Have a look.

 The solution is to use or instead of and.